CTXz/X9C-Notes/README.md

 ---

-In the following example the brightness of an LED by continuously incrementing the wiper upwards until the maximum wiper position is reached.
+In the following example the brightness of an LED is swept (as demonstrated in the gif at the start of this README) by continuously incrementing the wiper upwards until the maximum wiper position is reached.
 Then the wiper is moved back to its lowest position.

 The X9C chip is wired up as it follows: